In August 2018, I took up a post as a Lecturer in English (Shakespeare and Early Modern Literature) at Brunel University London.

-I am Leverhulme Research Fellow working with Dr. John Gilmore on the project 'Oriental Poetry, Latin Scholarship and the European Enlightenment'.
+Before joining Brunel, I was a Leverhulme Research Fellow at The University of Warwick, working with Dr. John T. Gilmore on the project 'Oriental Poetry, Latin Scholarship and the European Enlightenment'.
 I hold a PhD from the Department of English and Comparative Literary Studies, The University of Warwick.
 I have completed a BA in English Literature (2004) and a Postgraduate Diploma in English Literary Studies (2005) at The University of Damascus, Syria, and an MA in English Literature at The University of Warwick (2009).
 I taught English Language and Literature modules at The University of Damascus for two years before having been awarded a Scholarship by the same university to do my MA and PhD in the UK.
 I am currently working on a book on the representations of the servant characters in early modern English domestic tragedy.
 I am co-editing a volume on the politics of early modern domestic drama to be published by Manchester University Press and writing a book on roles of household servants in early modern English domestic tragedy to be published by Routledge (Studies in Renaissance Literature and Culture Series).

 Supervisr: Professor Carol Chillington Rutter